 - Require the least amount of maintenance of all types of sheds.

 - Their color is inherent to the material, so they do not have to be painted.
-However, you can’t customize them as much as you could customize a wood shed.
+However, you cannot customize them as much as you can customize a wood shed.